ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 $tracker->turnOffDebug();
 ```

 This will stop all logging activity, both to the external files and to the local arrays.
 We can go one step further though and pass a `true` boolean to the function.
-This will delete all of the tracker's associated debug log files as well as emptying the local arrays within each linked emitter.
+This will delete all of the tracker's associated physical debug log files as well as emptying the local arrays within each linked emitter.

 ```php
 $tracker->turnOffDebug(true);